 If you see any of these unethical fees in your merchant statements, we recommend that you consult your provider and ask about them.
 If your provider isn’t willing to remove them, it might be time to switch to an honest provider that doesn’t charge unethical fees.

-Have you noticed any of these unethical fees in your small business credit card processing fees?
+Have you noticed any of these unethical fees in your credit card processing for small business?
 We’d love to hear about your experiences in the comments section below.